When to replace pressure regulator

 Can I replace a pressure regulator myself?

-While some homeowners with plumbing experience may be able to replace a pressure regulator themselves, it's generally recommended to have a professional plumber do this work to ensure it's done properly and safely.
+While some homeowners may be able to replace a pressure regulator themselves, it's generally recommended to have a licensed plumber perform this repair to ensure it's done properly and safely.

 Connect with certified professionals in your area